MyWay (ticketing system): Contactless payments

 The MyWay+ system allows users to tag on and off using their Mastercard or Visa debit/credit card, or by scanning a unique QR code generated in the MyWay+ app.

 Fares

 All Transport Canberra fares include a free 90-minute transfer period so you can connect to different bus or light rail services using the same ticket for free within 90 minutes of first validation.

-Travel on buses and light rail services is free every Friday for everyone under the Fare free Friday initiative.
+During a year-long trial period, travel on buses and light rail services was free every Friday for everyone under a fare-free Friday initiative.

 Off-peak discounts apply between 9:00 am and 4:30 pm, after 6:00 pm on weekdays, and all day weekends and public holidays.

 Operation

 The MyWay+ system works by tagging a card to readers on board buses and at light rail stations at the start and end of a journey.

 Infrastructure

 Retail outlets

 Several retail outlets in Canberra allow passengers to purchase a new adult or concession MyWay+ card, as well as top up an existing MyWay+ card.